oracle/oracle-linux/README.md

 The [OCI CLI](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/cliconcepts.htm) is easy to use for simple tasks, but has limits when it comes to handling output from the `oci` command.
 The [Python SDK](https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/pythonsdk.htm) offers more flexibility but the API may seem complex at first.

-This project illustrates the use of the SDK to list and provision Compute instances in OCI.
+This project illustrates the use of the SDK to list, provision, start, shutdown and terminate Compute instances in OCI.

 # Prerequisites